electricherd/audiobookfinder/README.md

 * common.rs for common helper, such as a thread-pool

 Issues:
-* work on Net main loops and refactor (too long functions)
 * no net is a problem
 * mDNS search needs a further timeout, even kill the search as thread kill
 * get rid of Avahi